TangoEnSkai/readings/README.md

   * Dustin Boswell and Trevor Foucher, 2012, _The Are of Readable Code: Simple and Practical Techniques for Writing Better Code_ O'Reilly, Sebastopol, CA

 * Life
-  * Matthew Walker, 2017. _Why We Sleep_.
+  * Matthew Walker, 2017. _Why We Sleep: The New Science of Sleep and Dreams_.
 Penguin Books, London, UK